vonboth/cmsqlite/README.md

 - switch to [jodit](https://xdsoft.net/jodit/) editor?

 # Developers
-CMSQLite is based on SQLite as database and [CodeIgniter 4](https://codeigniter.com/) (CI) as MVC-Framework.
+This CMS is based on SQLite as database and [CodeIgniter 4](https://codeigniter.com/) (CI) as MVC-Framework.

-What ever is possible with CI is possible with CMSQLite.
+What ever is possible with CI is possible with this CMS.

 Feel free to fork it and send me your suggestions / pull requests.